morgana-x/SCP-Exiled-Tardis/README.md

 All players will also teleport to the tardis on spawn for debug purposes, this is not meant to actually be used on a server yet

 Planned features:

 Move the tardis to different locations

 Proper fading effect

 Game balance maybe

 Config for who can enter tardis (Maybe a door locking system so its a viable escape from scps!)

+(Hopefully all this can be done from the central console thingy in the interior of the tardis with buttons some which way)